edjeong99/notesapp/README.md

 #### Front End

-**Solution:** React, React Router, Redux (planed to add Styled Components, Semantic UI, Firebase Oauth)
+**Solution:** React, React Router, Redux
+In the process of adding Styled Components and Semantic UI Plan to add Firebase Oauth, Stripe, etc

 - Organizes state and manages front-end part of the project, reduces need for page reloads during navigation
 - Routing links